 - NO CLASS.
 Required conferences.
 Bring a REVISED second draft and post a copy to the discussion board in the "Paper #1: Draft 2" forum.
-Conferences are in my office, PH 441. - · Last day to drop course before withdrawal period begins.
+Conferences are in my office, PH 441. - Last day to drop the course before entering the Withdrawal period.
+If you want to quit the course without it showing up on your transcript, today is your last day to do so.